medibloc/panacea-js-old/docs/medjs-transaction.rst

   Transaction.writerAssignTx(transactionData);

-To generate writer assigning transaction, you can use ``Transaction.writerAssignTx(transactionData)``.
+To generate writer-assigned transaction, you can use ``Transaction.writerAssignTx(transactionData)``.

 ----------
 Parameters